MattaUmaMaheswaraReddy/RustTrail/Experimenting/Bitwise XOR/bitXOR.md

 Bitwise XOR of 4 and  3 => 1 xor 1 || 0 xor 1 || 0 xor 1 (where || is the concatenation symbol)

 which results in 111.
 The decimal representation of 111 is 7, which is the output we get when we compile the code and run the output.

+Note: The file named 'bitXOR' with no extension is the output we get after compiling the code.